Chart Color Schemes

 Residential development activity is lower than average in Bouldercombe according to AreaSearch's national comparison of local real estate markets

-Bouldercombe had nine dwelling approvals over the five years from 2016 to 2020 inclusive.
-This low level of construction activity is typical of rural areas with modest housing needs and limited development due to local demand and infrastructure capacity.
-The small number of approvals can significantly impact annual growth statistics.
+Bouldercombe had nine dwelling approvals over five years, averaging one new dwelling annually.
+This low level is typical of rural areas with modest housing needs and limited construction activity due to local demand and infrastructure capacity.
+Notably, the small number of approvals can significantly impact annual growth statistics.

 Frequently Asked Questions - Development